 3. Response to the coronavirus pandemic

 The rate of total expenditure accelerated during the exceptional circumstances created in 2020 by the COVID-19 pandemic, in particular as a result of a range of initiatives introduced in response.

 A significant Cohesion Policy reprogramming effort was conducted in 2020 with the regions and Member States under the Coronavirus Response Investment Initiatives (CRII/CRII+).
 Significant changes were introduced in many national and regional Cohesion Policy programmes to direct or channel EU support to the COVID-19 response, in particularly to support the public health response, support small enterprises and support people.

-In 2021, REACT-EU provided €50 billion (current prices) of fresh resources to existing cohesion policy programmes in the Member States to be committed in 2021 and 2022.
+In 2021 and 2022, REACT-EU provided €50 billion (current prices) of fresh resources to existing cohesion policy programmes in the Member States.
 The Recovery Assistance for Cohesion and the Territories of Europe initiative, or simply "REACT-EU", is financed by the EU Recovery Plan NextGenerationEU.
 It aims to bridge the gap between the immediate emergency response in the context of the COVID-19 pandemic and its social consequences, and long-term recovery.